Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Technical background

+Several classes of marked tangles are relevant to our discussion, including (in increasing generality) {\it trivial, elementary}, {\it doubly-slice} and {\it boundary tangles}.
+Here are the precise definitions of all but the doubly-slice class, postponed until later in this section:

-\begin{defn} Let $T\subset M$ be a boundary tangle that has a Seifert surface $F$ with a {\it geometric symplectic basis} (embedded curves $\alpha_1,\beta_1,\dots,\alpha_n,\beta_n$ representing a basis for $H_1(F)$ with $|\alpha_i \cap \beta_i| = \delta_{ij}$) satisfying the two conditions \items \ia the $\alpha$ curves bound disjoint disks in $M$ that intersect $F$ only in arcs transverse to the $\beta$ curves, \ib the $\beta$ curves bound disjoint disks in $M$ that intersect $F$ only in arcs transverse to the $\alpha$ curves. \stopitems Equivalently, the $\alpha$ curves should have zero linking number with their pushoffs in $F$, and should bound disjoint disks in $M$ that lie in the complement of a collection of arcs $\gamma_i$ in $F$ from $\alpha_i\cap\beta_i$ to the outer boundary of $F$, and similarly for the $\beta$ curves.
-Then we say that the tangle $T\subset M$ is {\it elementary}.
-For example, as noted above, the atomic tangles $\R_n \subset B^3$ are elementary. \end{defn}
+\begin{defn} A marked tangle $(T,A)$ in a $3$-manifold $M$ is {\it trivial} if its associated link $T\cup A$ is an unlink.
+More generally $(T,A)$ is called a {\it boundary tangle} if $T\cup A$ is a boundary link, meaning its components bound disjoint surfaces in $M$.
+The union of these surfaces, positioned to meet $\del M$ in $A$, is then called a {\it Seifert surface} for $(T,A)$ with {\it inner boundary} $T$ and {\it outer boundary} $A$.
+In particular, if $(T,A)$ has a Seifert surface $F$ with a {\it good basis}, meaning embedded curves $\alpha_1,\beta_1,\dots,\alpha_n,\beta_n$ representing a basis for $H_1(F)$, disjoint except for a single point in $\alpha_i \cap\beta_i$ for each $i$, and satisfying the two properties \items \item[{ \bf a)}] the $\alpha_i$ bound disjoint disks in $M$ whose interiors intersect $F$ only in arcs transverse to the $\beta$ curves \item[{ \bf b)}] the $\beta_i$ bound disjoint disks in $M$ whose interiors intersect $F$ only in arcs transverse to the $\alpha$ curves \stopitems then $(T,A)$ is called an {\it elementary tangle}. \end{defn}

+The markings in this definition are essential.\foot{Classically, an unmarked tangle $T$ is called a boundary tangle if $(T,A)$ is a boundary tangle in the sense of \defref{elementary} for {\sl some} marking $A$ of $T$.
+Not all tangles are boundary tangles in this classical sense; for example the invariants $I^n$ from~\cite{cochran-ruberman:tangles} give obstructions, and these are all realized using~\cite{cochran:gilc}.} For example $(\R_4,A_1)$ is not a boundary link, as its linking matrix is nonzero, while $(\R_4,A_0)$ and more generally all the canonically marked atomic tangles $(\R_n,A_0)$ are; they have the obvious Seifert surfaces $\F_n$ of genus one components, illustrated for $n=4$ in \figref{tangles}b.
+In fact letting $\alpha_i$ (resp.\ $\beta_i$) be the obvious closed curves traversing the bands on the left (resp.\ right) side of each component of these surfaces -- when viewed with its outer boundary at the bottom -- we see that: